Amad3eu/NubankInterface-react-native/README.md

 # 🐱‍👤React Native Nubank Implemation

-I'm developing and learning react native, and the world of mobile development, so deciding to go public, to support the community itself, I'm happy to be entering a new environment full of learning, I'll make an interface for Busscar Photos!
+I'm developing and learning react native, and the world of mobile development, so deciding to go public, to support the community itself, I'm happy to be entering a new environment full of learning, I'll make an interface for Nubank!